Nick689/CustomPOS/Readme.md

 * STKCHK() script compile every sales and supplies and show you any wrong quantities in stock

 ## Planned features
-* Single user demo version with simple setup
+* Single user demo version with simple setup will be available later.
+But instead of waiting the demo, you can install the database server on the user desktop and you get the full version.
 * Localized versions
 * Sales statistics